Getting Started

 |---|---|---|

-| (none) | Read-only (inspect, search, export) | Safe browsing, audits |
+| (none) | Inspect, search, export | Safe browsing, audits |

---create | Read + create (frames, text, shapes) | Generating new designs |
+--create | Read + create tools such as frames, text, and shapes | Generating new designs |

---edit | All tools (read + create + edit + delete) | Full design workflow |
+--edit | Full tool access, including edit and delete operations | Full design workflow |

 Most users want --edit for full access.
 Omit the flag for read-only mode.